What I will do differently at Incrediballs. Looking back as former CEO of Ethique.

 Backing Myself & Speaking Up

-There was a moment early in the Ethique journey that really sticks with me.
+There was a moment early in the journey that really sticks with me.
 We were in a board meeting, surrounded by potential investors.
 These were the kind of people who had seen it all, done it all.
 And there I was, the least experienced one in the room, feeling like I didn't quite belong.
-My heart was racing, thoughts were swirling, but I clamped down on my own voice, too scared to speak up even though I knew I had valuable insights to share.
+My heart was racing, and I had a lot of thoughts, but I didn’t share because I was too scared to speak up even though I knew I should have.

 Work-Life Balance and Health Prioritization

-Here's the thing: your business might be your baby, but you can't nurture it if you're not well.
-So, I urge you, especially if you're just starting out, to prioritize your health and well-being right alongside your business goals.
+Your business might be your baby, but you can't nurture it if you're not well.
+So, I urge you, especially if you're just starting out, to prioritise your health and well-being right alongside your business goals.
 Set those boundaries early and stick to them.
-Remember, a healthy entrepreneur is a more effective entrepreneur.
-Your business doesn't just need you; it needs the best version of you.
+A healthy entrepreneur is a more effective entrepreneur.
 And hustle culture is bullshit.

 Networking and Community Building

-Never underestimate the power of a good chat and a handshake—or these days, maybe a friendly nod and a virtual coffee.
+Never underestimate the power of a good chat and a handshake - (or these days, maybe a friendly nod and a virtual coffee?).
 The truth is, the strength of your network can be the lifeline of your business.
 I learned this firsthand in a way that felt like something out of a movie.
-Huffpost story.

 Financial Management